-The Board has determined that Mr. Karros' leadership skills and business experience, including his membership on the advisory board of a major non-profit organization, enable him to assist in the management of the Company.
+The Board has determined that Mr. Karros' leadership skills and business experience, including his membership on the advisory board of a major non-profit organization, enable him to serve as a member of the Board.

 James Benenson III has been a member of the Board since November 1, 2018.
 Mr. Benenson has been a director and Co-President of Summa Holdings, Inc. since 1998.
-He has also been director and Co-President of

-Industrial Manufacturing Company and Industrial Manufacturing Company International, two operating subsidiaries of Summa Holdings, Inc., for over 12 years.
-These three companies are a collection of global manufacturers of industrial products with over 3,500 employees in twenty-two countries.
+He has also been director and Co-President of Industrial Manufacturing Company and Industrial Manufacturing Company International, two operating subsidiaries of Summa Holdings, Inc., for over 12 years.
+These three companies are a collection of global manufacturers of industrial products with over 3,500 employees in 22 countries.
 Mr. Benenson is a director of the Vesper Foundation, chairman of Rehearsal for Life, a theater-based youth education program in Boston, and a director of Root Capital, a non-profit lender to agricultural businesses in the developing world.
 He is also a member of the Young Presidents Organization.
 Mr. Benenson served on the Development Committee of the Alumni Council of Grace Church School in New York City and as an Associate Chair for reunion giving at The Hotchkiss School and Harvard College.
 Mr. Benenson received a Bachelor of Arts in History and Literature from Harvard College.

-The Board has determined that Mr. Benenson's broad business and leadership experience as well as his experience within the manufacturing industry enable him to assist in the management of the Company.
+The Board has determined that Mr. Benenson's broad business and leadership experience as well as his experience within the manufacturing industry enable him to serve as a member of the Board.